inkcodesign/inkstylelibrary01/_writing_guide/01-content-strategy.md

 Our content strategy is rooted in providing value and relating to our target audience, not being self-promotional.
 With everything we create and share, we make sure we can answer the question, "How is this useful to my audience?"

 At the core, we aim to provide our audience with a new perspective or approach to a topic.
-Our audience should finish reading an INK piece and think, "Wow i'd never considered X" or "I've read 10 pieces on Y and none of them took that approach or POV."
+Our audience should finish reading an INK piece and think, "Wow I'd never considered X" or "I've read 10 pieces on Y and none of them took that approach or POV."

 ---